The full breakfast at Adventure Inn consists of:

 - endless coffee (decaf or regular) plus a selection of teas

-Breakfast can be anywhere on the spectrum from Admirably Sensible to Delightfully Decadent.
+What gets you going in the morning.
+Breakfast here might be anywhere on the spectrum from Admirably Sensible to Delightfully Decadent.

 When you book a stay at Adventure Inn, we ask you to tell us your breakfast preferences — especially things you must have, can’t have, won’t eat or don’t eat.
 We plan the menu around whatever you tell us.